pulkit21273/Globetrotter/README.md

-**📌 Project Documentation – GlobeTrotter**
+****🌍 ✈️ GlobeTrotter – The Ultimate Travel Trivia Game****

-A step-by-step guide to understanding the backend architecture of my project.
+🚀 Test your geography knowledge!
+Guess destinations based on clues, use hints wisely, and compete for the highest score!

-**Tech Stack**
+**🛠 Tech Stack**

-_Backend_
+**Backend**
-Backend Framework: Sanic (Fast, async Python web framework)
+Framework: Sanic (Fast, async Python web framework)
 Database: PostgreSQL (Relational Database)
-ORM: SQLAlchemy (For database interaction)
+ORM: SQLAlchemy (For seamless database interactions) API Format: REST API with JSON payloads

-API Format: REST API with JSON payloads
+****🎮 Game Flow (Backend Process)****

-**🚀 How the Game Works (Backend Flow)**
+_**👤 User Creation :**_

-_User Creation_
+1️⃣ Player enters a username (min: 8, max: 20 characters).

-The user enters a username (min length=8 and max length=20) Backend stores the user in PostgreSQL.
+2️⃣ Backend stores user details in PostgreSQL.
-Returns a user ID to track progress.
+3️⃣ Returns a unique user ID to track game progress.

-_Fetching a New Question_
+_**❓ Fetching a New Question :**_

-The game requests a new question.
+1️⃣ The game requests a new question from the backend.
-The backend selects respective clues from the database.
+2️⃣ Backend selects clues from the database.
-Sends a list of clues and 4 options.
+3️⃣ Sends a list of clues and four answer options.

-_Answer Submission & Validation_
+_**✅ Answer Submission & Validation :**_

-User selects an answer.
+1️⃣ User selects an answer.
-Backend validates the answer and updates the score.
+2️⃣ Backend validates the answer & updates the score.
-Returns whether the answer was correct or incorrect.
+3️⃣ Returns correct/incorrect status.
-If correct, a fun fact is included in the response.
+4️⃣ If correct, a fun fact is included in the response.

-_Fetching User Score_
+_**📊 Fetching User Score :**_

-The frontend requests the user’s current score.
+1️⃣ Frontend requests the user’s current score.
-The backend fetches score data from the database.
+2️⃣ Backend fetches score data from the database.

-_Hint System_
+_**💡 Hint System :**_

-User can request a hint.
+1️⃣ User can request a hint for help.
-The backend returns a trivia hint for the current question.
+2️⃣ Backend returns a trivia hint related to the question.

-**Endpoints**
+****🌐 API Endpoints****

-POST /users/create_user
+_**Method	Endpoint	Description**_

-POST /game/question
+POST	/users/create_user	Create a new user
-POST /game/correct_answer
+POST	/game/question	Fetch a new question with clues & options POST	/game/correct_answer	Validate answer & update score GET	/game/score?user_id={id}	Retrieve user score
-GET /game/score?user_id=1
+GET	/game/hint?clue_id={id}	Fetch a hint for the current question

-GET /game/hint?clue_id=8
+****🎯 Game Rules****

-**Game Rules**
+🔹 Guess the destination using provided clues.

-You will be given clues to guess a destination.
+🔹 Use up to one hint (but it reduces your score).
-You can use 1 hint.
+🔹 Select the correct answer from multiple options.

-Select the correct answer from multiple options.
+****🏆 Scoring System****

-**Scoring System**
+✅ Correct Answer (No Hint) → +10 points

-+10 points if you guess correctly without additional hint.
+✅ Correct Answer (With 1 Hint) → +5 points
-+5 points if you guess correctly with 1 hint.
+❌ Incorrect Answer → -5 points

--5 points if you answer incorrectly.
+💡 Pro Tip: Try to guess without hints to maximize your score!